Health Benefits Of Inversions In Yoga, & How To To Them

 At first it seems impossible to hold this pose and stay calm.
 It feels like the arms are too weak.

-Stick with it and you will progress to practising downward dog pose with your head supported on a block.
-This will help you open your chest further, as well as appreciate how the nervous system and mind can become quiet.
+In turn, this will help you open your chest further, as well as appreciate how the nervous system and mind can become quiet.

 inversion yoga brisbane